LabyMod/opus-jni/README.md

 - Recommended bitrates for your purpose found [here](https://wiki.xiph.org/index.php?title=Opus_Recommended_Settings&mobileaction=toggle_view_desktop)
 - The default codec settings should be fine for every simple VoIP communication
+- Unused instances of OpusCodec must be removed to prevent memory leaks with ```OpusCodec#destroy```.
+This might not be critical when using only a fixed amount of instances, but can get dangerous when those instances have a life cycle and might be recreated once in a while.

 #### Create a codec instance:
 ###### Default settings